IMPORTANT SAFETY INFORMATION

 Hyponatremia: XPOVIO can cause severe or life-threatening hyponatremia.

 Monitor sodium level at baseline and throughout treatment.

 Serious Infection: XPOVIO can cause serious and fatal infections.
 Atypical infections reported after taking XPOVIO include, but are not limited to, fungal pneumonia and herpesvirus infection.

 Neurological Toxicity: XPOVIO can cause life-threatening neurological toxicities.

 Coadministration of XPOVIO with other products that cause dizziness or mental status changes may increase the risk of neurological toxicity.

-Advise patients to refrain from driving and engaging in hazardous occupations or activities, such as operating heavy or potentially dangerous machinery, until the neurological toxicity fully resolves.
-Optimize hydration status, hemoglobin level, and concomitant medications to avoid exacerbating dizziness or mental status changes.
+Advise patients to refrain from driving and engaging in hazardous occupations or activities, until the neurological toxicity fully resolves.
 Institute fall precautions as appropriate.

 Embryo-Fetal Toxicity: XPOVIO can cause fetal harm when administered to a pregnant woman.

 Advise pregnant women of the potential risk to a fetus.
 Advise females of reproductive potential and males with a female partner of reproductive potential to use effective contraception during treatment with XPOVIO and for 1 week after the last dose.